Azure Database for MySQL - Flexible Server (Preview)

 Adjust performance and scale within seconds

 The flexible server service is available in three SKU tiers: Burstable, General Purpose, and Memory Optimized.
-The Burstable tier is best suited for low-cost development and low concurrency workloads that do not need full compute capacity continuously.
+The Burstable tier is best suited for low-cost development and low concurrency workloads that don't need full compute capacity continuously.
 The General Purpose and Memory Optimized are better suited for production workloads requiring high concurrency, scale, and predictable performance.
 You can build your first app on a small database for a few dollars a month, and then seamlessly adjust the scale to meet the needs of your solution.
 The storage scaling is online and supports storage autogrowth.
+Flexible Server enables you to provision additional IOPS up to 20K IOPs above the complimentary IOPS limit independent of storage.
+Using this feature, you can increase or decrease the number of IOPS provisioned based on your workload requirements at any time.
 Dynamic scalability enables your database to transparently respond to rapidly changing resource requirements.
 You only pay for the resources you consume.

 See Compute and Storage concepts to learn more.